arisfkiaras/flux-learning/README.md

 pass: demo
 ```

-You can browse the pre-installed dashboards or use the explore functionality of grafana, or create your own dashboards.
+You can now browse the pre-installed dashboards, use the explore functionality of grafana, or create your own dashboards.

 ## Example Dashboards
 #### Node Exporter full